tejal-ai/C-programming-assignments/README.md

-# C-programming-assignments
+# FOP Lab Assignments

+This repository contains all the assignments completed for the Fundamentals of Programming (FOP) lab.

+The Assignments folder includes both the Word documents (with questions and explanations) and the corresponding C programs for each assignment.

-This repository contains 22 C programming assignments and a Library Management System project.
-It demonstrates core programming concepts such as loops, conditionals, functions, structures, file handling (CSV), and menu-driven applications.
+These assignments cover basic programming concepts such as loops, conditions, functions, arrays, and simple problem solving in C.